-Vegetarian Kimchi Burritos!
-A 20-minute dinner recipe, loaded up with healthy veggies, black beans, leftover rice and flavorful kimchi!
-Korean-inspired burritos that are Easy and delicious!
+Kimchi Burritos!
+A 20-minute, vegetarian dinner recipe, loaded up with healthy veggies, black beans, leftover rice and flavorful kimchi!
+Korean-inspired burritos that are easy and delicious!
 Vegan adaptable!

 I’d like you to meet my new favorite quick and easy weeknight dinner – Kimchi Burritos!
 Even though they are super simple to make (especially if you have any leftover rice laying around) they are flavor bombs!
 Bursting with so much deliciousness- I can’t wait for you to try these!

 I have a confession.
 These started in yoga.
 Yep, I have to admit, I was having a hard time focussing on my breath.
-My mind kept leaping forward and thinking about dinner and all the leftover rice from last night’s Thai food.
+My mind kept leaping forward and thinking about dinner and what to do with the leftover rice from last night’s Thai food.

 TIP: Using leftover rice makes this incredibly fast to make.
 So always save your rice!